Healthy Granola Bars for Kids from the Grocery Store

 Girls 14 – 19 years old | 26g |

-Guidelines for Healthy Bars
+A Checklist for Healthy Granola Bars

 To summarize what to look for in a snack bar for kids, follow these nutrition guidelines: